Lasoloz/solidjs-modal-context/README.md

 };
 ```

-The `openForwarding` function also forces you to provide an input, if the modal requires one:
+The `openForwarding` function also forces you to provide an input if the modal requires one:

 ```tsx
 props.openForwarding(UserRegistrationModal, { input: { requireCaptcha: true } });